R and Tableau: A potent visualization integration

 - Embedded R scripts to calculate k-means clusters in Tableau and build visualizations

-Data before mining
+Example of data before mining

-Data after mining
+Example of data after mining

-Visualizations using Tableau
+Examples of visualizations using Tableau

 Both R and Tableau have drawbacks.
 If the data mining part is done in Tableau with R embedded script, the output is produced as an aggregate, and then no other calculations can be done on the aggregated column.
 So, the best approach is to do it in R and import it in Tableau for the visualization.
 Even in the case of clustering, Tableau is unable to plot the textual data and plots clusters with its inbuilt functionality.
 R helps it by providing frequency data which is numeric, and then using the embedded R script functionality, k-means clusters are plotted.